Brent Musburger: College football

-VSIN, Oakland/Las Vegas Raiders (2018–present)
+VSIN, Oakland/Las Vegas Raiders (2018–2021)

 At the 2017 Sugar Bowl, held in early January, Musburger made controversial comments about then-University of Oklahoma running back Joe Mixon.
 Mixon had previously punched and broken a woman's jaw.

 Later in the same month, Musburger announced that he would retire from play-by-play broadcasting and would call his final game at Rupp Arena in Lexington, Kentucky, on January 31, 2017.

 Musburger stated he planned to help his family get a sports handicapping business started in Las Vegas, have a sports gambling show on Sirius XM Radio, and enjoy personal travel.
 The new venture, Vegas Stats & Information Network (VSiN) is the first multichannel network dedicated to sports gambling information and is broadcast from a custom-built studio at the South Point Hotel, Casino & Spa.
 Musburger serves as managing editor of the network, and hosts its program My Guys in the Desert (a reference to his sly mentions of events of interest to bookmakers during his play-by-play).
-Musburger and his sons sold VSiN to DraftKings in March 2021 while remaining executives and on-air personalities with the network.
+Musburger and his sons sold VSiN to DraftKings in March 2021 while remaining executives and on-air personalities with the network; DraftKings sold VSiN back to the Musburgers in 2024.

 On July 17, 2018, it was reported that Musburger would be making his return to the broadcast booth, this time as the new radio voice for the Oakland Raiders under a three-year contract (which included its inaugural season in Las Vegas in 2020), succeeding Greg Papa.
 Musburger continued as announcer through the 2021 season.

+Musburger made a special appearance at the 2025 Pro Football Hall of Fame Game as part of the NBC broadcast team, to commemorate Musburger's receiving the Pete Rozelle Radio-Television Award from the Hall of Fame that year.
+On September 21, 2025, Musburger made a guest appearance on The NFL Today as part of a special edition commemorating the program's 50th anniversary.

 Style

 Musburger has a down-to-earth manner of speaking, often addressing his viewers as "folks".
 In a Sports Illustrated profile done on Musburger in January 1984, he stressed his hesitance to "pontificate" during his broadcasts.
 In 2004, CNN Sports Illustrated's Stewart Mandel selected him as the second-best college football announcer, behind Ron Franklin.
 Mandel said of Musburger, "His voice will always be associated with some of the sport's most memorable, modern moments."

-Musburger has a reputation for pointing out attractive women in the crowds of the games he calls; among those who later rose to fame include Susan “Busty Heart” Sykes, Jenn Sterger, and Katherine Webb McCarron.
+Musburger has a reputation for pointing out attractive women in the crowds of the games he calls; among those who later rose to fame include Susan “Busty Heart” Sykes, CJ Perry, Jenn Sterger, and Katherine Webb McCarron.